axyorah/lsystem2flower/README.md

 ## Getting Started <a name="gettingstarted"></a>

 If you're on Windows, skip this paragraph and just clone the contents of this repo.
-However, **if you are on UNIX system *before* cloning the repo you'll need to install git utility for [large-file-storage](https://git-lfs.github.com/)**.
+However, **if you are on UNIX system, *before* cloning the repo you'll need to install git utility for [large-file-storage](https://git-lfs.github.com/)**.
 The reason why you need to do it has something to do with running the pix2pix generator model.
 To run the "flowerification" part, I use pretty massive generator model (200+ MB), that was "uploaded" to github via [git large-file-storage](https://git-lfs.github.com/).
 So, to fetch it correctly you need the respective utility installed.
 Go to https://git-lfs.github.com/ and follow the installation instructions.

 Once done, clone the contents of this repo to your local machine:
 ```bash
 $ git clone https://github.com/axyorah/lsystem2flower.git
 ```

-Just in case, check the size of generator weight file `keras_model/generator_50colab_nybn.h5`.
-If, somehow this file weights few bytes instead of 200+ MB, just download it *manually* by running this from project root:
+Just in case, check the size of the generator weight file `keras_model/generator_50colab_nybn.h5`.
+If, somehow, this file is only a few-bytes-heavy instead of being 200+ MB, just download it *manually* by running this from the project root:

 ```bash
 $ wget https://github.com/axyorah/lsystem2flower/raw/lfs_test/keras_model/generator_50colab_nybn.h5 -O keras_model/generator_50colab_nybn.h5